MR. VIKRAM LAL

 Having totally professionalised Eicher, Mr Lal retired from business in 1997 at age 55, handing over the running of the Group to professional managers.
 In 2006, the leadership of the Group was taken over by Mr Lal’s son, Siddhartha.

 Mr Lal has been involved in a number of voluntary organisations.
-He is the president of Common Cause, a public interest NGO pursuing major issues relating to reform, governance and the enforcement of law, since December 2004.
+He is a Governing Council Member of Common Cause, a public interest NGO pursuing major issues relating to reform, governance and the enforcement of law, since December 2004.

 Mr Lal’s interest in education has had two distinct outcomes.
 The first is the setting up of quality English medium schools in Alwar, Parwanoo and Faridabad where the company had plants.
 The school in Alwar celebrated its silver jubilee in 2003.
 The 3 schools together have around 4000 students.